b8horpet/Genesis/README.md

   - The creature has random chance to get special predefined mutations (like eye, proximity sensor ...)
 - Rendering the world in real time in 3D

+###Side Projects
+There are sandbox python sources that only depend on a few module.
+They implement a smaller task and I use them to fiddle with other techniques as well.
+Examples: image recognition based on NeuralNet, OpenGL shaders based on Graphics, simple jenga game based on Physics.
+They are separate main programs and can be run without invoking genesis.

 ##Getting Started
 ###Requirements